taskworld/test-bed/README.md

     - `entry` should be set to the test entry file.
 For example, `./test-entry.js`.

-    - optionally set `webpackMiddleware` which will be merged with some default options when we initialize webpack-middleware.
-This can be useful in case you need to enable polling:
-    ```
-      webpackMiddleware: {
-        watchOptions: {
-          aggregateTimeout: 300,
-          poll: true,
-          ignore: /node_modules/
-        }
-      }
-    ```

 3. Create a test entry file, which sets up the testing environment and sends the test context to TestBed:

     ```js